Buchanan Downtown Historic District

 Today, Berrien County is known for its natural beauty, with miles of sandy beaches along Lake Michigan and a thriving agricultural sector.
 It is also home to several popular tourist destinations, including the Silver Beach Carousel, the Whirlpool Compass Fountain, and various wineries and breweries.
 The county's rich history and picturesque landscapes continue to attract visitors and make it a desirable place to live and visit.

-This timeline provides a concise overview of the key events in the history of Berrien County, Michigan.
+This timeline provides a condensed summary of the historical journey of Berrien County, Michigan.

 • 1829 - Berrien County is established as part of the Michigan Territory.